Xsidelight/x_exchange/README.md

 ## Project folder structure

-- Project uses Clean Architecture which separates it into three main layers `data`, `domain`, and `features`.
+- Project uses Clean Architecture which separates it into three main layers `data`, `domain`, and `presentation`.

 ## State Management